The Bible on Drugs

 But long before I became a serious political activist, I went to a preppy university and witnessed a great many instances of recreational drug use of a most un-magical nature – unless enjoying TV sitcoms to excess or laughing repeatedly at stupid jokes constitutes some sort of demonic invocation.

-The history of the War on Drugs make me doubt it was meant to be a War on Witchcraft.
+The history of the War on Drugs makes me doubt it was meant to be a War on Witchcraft.
 Witchcraft in general is legal.
 We have that First Amendment thingy.
 New Age bookstores dot the land.
 New Age gurus openly sell spells (cf. the Law of Attraction) to the masses by the megabuck.
 Nancy Reagan herself consulted astrologers even as she promoted mass-incarceration.

 10 There must never be found among you anyone who sacrifices his son or daughter in the fire, anyone who practices divination, an omen reader, a soothsayer, a sorcerer,